-To persuade is to sell persuasively.
+In the U.S. to persuade is to sell persuasively.
 Persuasive argumentation leads the audience to a choice.
-The audience is asked to make a choice.
+The audience is then asked to make a choice.
+The presenter asks the so-called closing question.
+Yes or No?
+And the American audience expects it.

 Americans sell.
-They put on a show.
+They are salesmen.
+There is little substance.
 They don't persuade.
+Americans put on a show.
 The audience has to either buy or reject.
+Germans feel very uncomforable with such a frontal approach.

 Advice to Germans

 Overcome your inhibition to recommend a clear choice (your choice) among the options.
+Ask the closing question.
 Ask for the order.
-The worst that can happen is you'll get a "no." Life will go on.
+The worst that can happen is you'll get a no. So what?
+Life will go on.

 Advice to Americans

-Do not confront your audience with the "buy"-question.
-Americans can easily come across as "pushy used-cars salesmen."
-Take almost a "take it or leave it" attitude.
+Do not confront your German audience with the closing question.
+Americans can easily come across as pushy used-cars salesmen.
+Take almost a take it or leave it attitude.
+Germans know that you want them to say yes, to buy.